H Committee of Human Vindication

 For the 7th Havana Biennial (2000) the HCRH created a free ice cream distribution project, as well as the distribution of hundreds of books, among them: Brave New World by Aldous Huxley, Gulag Archipelago by Aleksandr Solzhenitsyn and 1984 by George Orwell.

-The HCRH also organized several academic conferences with fictitious international scholars in different universities and museums --such as Universidad Iberoamericana, Universidad Intercontinental, Museo Rufino Tamayo and Faculty of Arts and Design (formerly known as the Escuela Nacional de Artes Plásticas or ENAP).
+The HCRH also organized several academic conferences with fictitious international scholars in different universities and museums – such as Universidad Iberoamericana, Universidad Intercontinental, Museo Rufino Tamayo and Faculty of Arts and Design (formerly known as the Escuela Nacional de Artes Plásticas or ENAP).
 They also created numerous fictional radio programs that were transmitted on XEUN-FM, the radio station of the National Autonomous University of Mexico.

 While the work of the HCRH is mostly intangible and ephemeral, they created a number of architectural drawings and blueprints for fictional urbanization plans, such as the Children Vineyard (a chain of orphanages built along the Northern Hemisphere wine regions), the Payoff Memorial, the Air Crash Memorial (as part of the 1998 project NY AWAKE: "long before the collapse of the twin towers, 'monuments unequivocally indicate that Man learns from his own history, and —contrary to popular belief— he enjoys repeating it") and The Museum of Good (2003).

 Conceptualized as a spherical building, The Museum of Good is a two-faced institution.
 In one side, everything that throughout human history may be considered as culturally good and kind it's collected and exhibited.
 In the other side, all things considered as shameful and ignominious are represented.The fictitious architectural model refers to the dual character of cultural institutions, not only as places of knowledge, but also as systems that operate according to political and cultural ideologies, occasionally financed by questionable corporations, for which art serves as a tool to achieve political and economical aims.
 The Museum of Good was last exhibited in 2016 at the Jumex Museum.

-In 2019, the monograph HCRH: Septuagésimo Aniversario 1947-2017 was published by Alumnos 47 Foundation.
+In 2019, the monograph HCRH: Septuagésimo Aniversario 1947–2017 was published by Alumnos 47 Foundation.
+The book was edited by Rodrigo Azaola and Eva Posas.